 72 - 90

 18 - 25

 IMPORTANT: The courses listed below are just a sampling of all the courses UCT offers.
-Please use the course handbooks listed under the section title "Additional Course Offerings to the Sample Below" to make final course selections.
+Please use the course handbooks listed under the section title "Go to Host University Course Search" to make final course selections.